-Growing lettuce is the best way to have really fresh greens daily.
+Growing lettuce is the best way to have really fresh-greens daily.

-The butterhead is my favourite but we are experimenting with many different varieties and colours; each has its virtues and can be counted in your efforts to enjoy eight coloured foods per day; that means 35 percent less all cause of death, remember.
+The butterhead is my favourite but we are experimenting with many different varieties and colours; each has its virtues and can be counted in your efforts to enjoy eight coloured foods per day; that means 35 percent less all-cause of death, remember.

-Experiment with different coloured lettuce plants; each has its subtle virtues, and adds variety to your plate of salads.
+Experiment with different coloured lettuce-plants; each has its subtle virtues, and adds variety to your plate of salads.
 The visual impact on the family is not unimportant.

-I particularly like butterhead because you pick the leaves and the plant continues growing for months.
-Every day, for half an hour's garden work, once off, you have fresh lettuce on the plate.
-There's nothing worse than old and wilting, slimy greens.
+I particularly like butterhead because you can pick the leaves and the plant continues growing for months.
+Every day, for half an hour's garden work, once-off, you have fresh lettuce on the plate.
+There is nothing worse than old and wilting, slimy greens.

-The leaves do start to become bitter after a couple months, so successive sowings every couple weeks make a lot of sense.
+The leaves do start to become bitter after a couple months, so successive sowings every couple-weeks make a lot of sense.

-Growing lettuce is one of the easiest and most rewarding salads in the garden; high folate levels fresh on the table every day.
+Growing lettuce is one of the easiest and most rewarding salads in the garden; high-folate levels fresh on the table every day.

 Here are two spadefuls.
 Now fork it in thoroughly.

-A stake at each end of the row keeps yours and other big feet at bay.
+A stake at each end of the row keeps yours and other big-feet at bay.

-Here are your lettuce seedlings two weeks later.
+Here are your lettuce seedlings two-weeks later.
 They will need to be watered every hot day until they are well established, and do keep the weeds at bay.

-Transplanting seedlings is hard work, and it sets them back by two weeks.
+Transplanting seedlings is hard work, and it sets them back by two-weeks.
 Rather sow your seeds thinly in situ.

-The exception is bush beans; those they nail, after the extra protein in legumes that they need for the eggs.
+The exception is bush-beans; those they nail, after the extra protein in legumes that they need for the eggs.